apache/sedona/docs/api/sql/Raster-loader.md

 dfToWrite.coalesce(1).write.mode("overwrite").format("geotiff").save("DESTINATION_PATH")
 ```

-In case, you rename the columns of GeoTiff dataframe, you can set the corresponding column names with option parameters.
+In case, you rename the columns of GeoTiff dataframe, you can set the corresponding column names with the `option` parameter.

 ```Scala
 dfToWrite = sparkSession.read.format("geotiff").option("dropInvalid", true).load("PATH_TO_INPUT_GEOTIFF_IMAGES")